Camera Trap Project

 To monitor the native wildlife present at Alladale, we’ve started an exciting new camera trapping project.

-Launched in the summer of 2020, the first phase of the project involves surveying 28 sites within the reserve’s woodland habitat.
-We’ve gathered over 4,000 images and captured footage of Badgers, Foxes, Pine Martens, Red Squirrels, Buzzards, and many more species.
+Launched in the summer of 2020, the first phase of the project surveyed 28 sites within the reserve’s woodland habitat.
+Over two months, we gathered more than 4,000 images and captured footage of Badgers, Foxes, Pine Martens, Red Squirrels, Buzzards, and many more species.

 Contains OS data © Crown copyright and database right 2020.